IKEA is launching low-cost smart window blinds

 The product itself is a typical blackout blind that carries slightly more bulk as it includes a small compartment for a rechargeable battery.
 Once the battery is placed inside the fascia, owners can pair the blind with the accompanying white puck, which then serves as a manual control.
 IKEA's own documentation states that KADRILJ and FYRTUR can be programmed to open or close at dedicated time via the associated app.

 According to IKEA, the blinds will be available from February 2nd.
-They'll come in five European sizes and range from 99 to 155 euros (roughly $113 and $181).
+They'll come in five European sizes and range from 99 to 155 euros (roughly $113 to $181).
 There's currently no word on whether they'll come to the US or the UK (we have contacted the company for more details), but if the launch mirrors that of its smart lighting range, we can expect them to become available in other regions sooner rather than later.